matthew-j-roche/MONOPPOLY/notes/ccAndChance.md

 "AI Technology Ban: A court ruling imposes a temporary ban on your AI technology due to regulatory concerns.
 Pay a fine and lose market share until the ban is lifted."

-"Shareholder Lawsuit: Shareholders file a lawsuit against your company for alleged mismanagement or unethical practices.
-Pay a settlement fee and reduce your market share as investor confidence wanes."

 "Non-Compete Agreement: Lose a legal battle against a former employee who violates a non-compete agreement.
 Pay a penalty and lose market share as the ex-employee gains a competitive edge."

-"Intellectual Property Invalidity: Your key AI patent is invalidated in a court decision.
-Lose exclusive rights and face increased competition from other players in the market."

 "Regulatory Favor: Your successful lobbying efforts lead to favorable regulatory changes for the AI industry.
 Pay a lobbying fee and gain a competitive advantage, such as reduced regulatory restrictions or tax benefits."